wenbozhu/I-D/httpbis-retry/draft.md

 3. **Replays** happen when the underlying transport units (e.g., TCP packets, QUIC frames) containing a HTTP request message are re-sent on the network **and** appear to be separate requests to the downstream server, either automatically as part of transport protocol operation, or by an attacker.
 The upstream HTTP client might not have any indication that a replay has occurred.

-Note that retries initiated by code shipped to the client by the server (e.g., in JavaScript) occupy a grey area here.
+Note that retries initiated by frameworks or libraries (e.g. for browser or mobile apps) occupy a grey area here.
 Because they are not initiated by the generic HTTP client implementation itself, we will consider them user retries for the time being.

 Also, this document doesn't include transport layer loss recovery (e.g., TCP retransmission).
 This is distinguished from replays because the transport automatically suppresses duplicates.